 - Composition Share — Represents an ownership share of a musical composition.
 A Composition Share asset has metadata like ISWC and writers.

-- Music Video — Represents the official music video for a sound recording.
-A Music Video asset has metadata like Video ISRC, song, and artists.
-A Music Video asset embeds a Sound Recording asset.
+- Music Video — A music video asset represents audiovisual music content, generally a promotional clip of the type music labels provide.
+It often embeds a sound recording asset.
+A Music Video asset has metadata like Video ISRC, song, and artists

 - Art Track — Represents the video of a sound recording that doesn't have a premium music video.